rxrossi/average-client/README.md

 Guests can read only sign up and read articles

-This is a work-in-progress, the project will have integration testing as seen on my other project [FV-client](https://github.com/rxrossi/fv-client) and a good use of [storybook](https://github.com/storybooks/storybook), for more detailed information about progress, check TODO.md
+This is a work-in-progress, the styling is yet poor and the project will have integration testing as seen on my other project [FV-client](https://github.com/rxrossi/fv-client) and a good use of [storybook](https://github.com/storybooks/storybook), for more detailed information about progress, check TODO.md
-<<<<<<< HEAD

 ## Running it locally